StingraySoftware/HENDRICS/docs/index.rst

 structure of the code base is now based on the AstroPy structure; tests have been moved and the documentation improved.

-`MPexposure` is a new livetime correction script on sub-second timescales for NuSTAR.
+`HENexposure` is a new livetime correction script on sub-second timescales for NuSTAR.
 It will be able to replace `nulccorr`, and get results on shorter bin times, in observations done with a specific observing mode, where the observer has explicitly requested to telemeter all events (including rejected) and the user has run `nupipeline` with the `CLEANCOLS = NO` option.
 This tool is under testing.

-`MPfake` is a new script to create fake observation files in FITS format, for testing.
-New functions to create fake data will be added to `maltpynt.fake`.
+`HENfake` is a new script to create fake observation files in FITS format, for testing.
+New functions to create fake data will be added to `hendrics.fake`.

 Preliminary notes
 -----------------

-MaLTPyNT vs FTOOLS (and together with FTOOLS)
+HENDRICS vs FTOOLS (and together with FTOOLS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 vs POWSPEC
 ++++++++++

-MaLTPyNT does a better job than POWSPEC from several points of view:
+HENDRICS does a better job than POWSPEC from several points of view:

 - **Good time intervals** (GTIs) are completely avoided in the
   computation.
 No gaps dirtying up the power spectrum!
 (This is